Interstellar dust production, destruction and effects of dust depletion in galaxies: How Dust Depletion Shapes Chemical Abundances at High Redshift

-\section{How dust depletion shapes chemical abundances at high redshift}
+\section{How Dust Depletion Shapes Chemical Abundances at High Redshift}

 The evidence that dust was present in large quantities in high-redshift galaxies dates back to several decades, along with the notion that dust grains have strong impact on the interstellar abundances of distant systems detected both in absorption and emission.
-These samples include the damped Lyman Alpha (DLAs) systems, discovered in the '80s in the lines of sight of distant QSOs \cite{Wolfe1986}.
-In this section, I review how chemical evolution models have been used for the interpretation of the abundances of refractory and non-refractory elements measured in high-reshift galaxies, namely in DLAs (detected both in the lines of sight of QSOs and Gamma Ray Bursts) and in other star-forming systems, such as Lyman Break Galaxies and Lyman-$\alpha$ emitters.
+These samples include the DLA systems (DLAs), discovered in the '80s in the lines of sight of distant QSOs \cite{Wolfe1986}.
+In this section, I review how chemical evolution models have been used for the interpretation of the abundances of refractory and non-refractory elements measured in high-redshift galaxies, namely in DLAs (detected both in the lines of sight of QSOs and Gamma Ray Bursts) and in other star-forming systems, such as Lyman Break Galaxies and Lyman-$\alpha$ emitters.

-\subsection{Dust-depleted interstellar abundances in QSO DLAs}
+\subsection{Dust-Depleted Interstellar Abundances in QSO DLAs}

-The analysis of spectra from quasi-stellar objects (QSOs) has resulted in the identification of particular cathegories of systems that exist along numerous lines of sight, whose investigation has significantly advanced our understanding of galactic evolution.
-Among these systems stand damped Lyman alpha (DLA) systems, allowing us to gain valuable insights into the early stages of the Universe, shortly after the formation of galactic structures.
-DLA systems are notable for their substantial presence of neutral gas, characterized by a column density of neutral hydrogen ($N(HI) \ge 2 \cdot 10^{20} cm^{-2}$) Additionally, their metal abundances can vary widely, ranging from approximately 1/100th of the solar value to (or even greater than) the solar value \cite{pettini1994,wolfe2005,bashir2019}.
+The analysis of spectra from quasi-stellar objects (QSOs) has resulted in the identification of particular categories of systems that exist along numerous lines of sight, whose investigation has significantly advanced our understanding of galactic evolution.
+Among these systems stand out DLAs, allowing us to gain valuable insights into the early stages of the Universe, shortly after the formation of galactic structures.
+DLA systems are notable for their substantial presence of neutral gas, characterized by a column density of neutral hydrogen (N(HI) $\ge$ 2 $\cdot$ 10$^{20}$ cm$^{-2}$) Additionally, their metal abundances can vary widely, ranging from approximately 1/100th of the solar value to (or even greater than) the solar value \cite{pettini1994,wolfe2005,bashir2019}.

 The occupation of the damped region of the growth curve in DLA systems enables us to achieve a high level of accuracy in determining the hydrogen column density.
-This, in turn, allows for precise assessments of chemical abundances for various low-ionization species like SiII, FeII, and ZnII \cite{bechtold2001}.
+This, in turn, allows for precise assessments of chemical abundances for various low-ionisation species like SiII, FeII, and ZnII \cite{bechtold2001}.
 The absorption lines produced by DLA systems are typically detectable with moderate resolution, and the damping profile of these lines facilitates precise measurements of the column density of neutral gas.
 This measurement is crucial in conducting studies on chemical abundances.